-It sure makes a difference for the aviation weather briefer to know if you intend to fly with a C-150 or a King Air C-90, or even heavier iron, in terms of any reported or forecasted turbulence and its effect on your flight.
+It sure makes a difference to know if you intend to fly with a C-150 or a King Air C-90, or even heavier iron, in terms of any reported or forecasted turbulence and its effect on your flight.

-Be sure to get at least the following meteorological reports:
+Be sure to get at least the following meteorological reports (observations, analysis and forecasts):